woocommerce/woocommerce/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-WooCommerce is the world’s most popular open-source eCommerce solution.
+WooCommerce is free, flexible, and amplified by a global community.
+The freedom of open-source means you retain full ownership of your store’s content and data forever.

 == Description ==

-WooCommerce is the world’s most popular open-source eCommerce solution.

-Our core platform is free, flexible, and amplified by a global community.
+WooCommerce is free, flexible, and amplified by a global community.
 The freedom of open-source means you retain full ownership of your store’s content and data forever.

 Whether you’re launching a business, taking brick-and-mortar retail online, or developing sites for clients, use WooCommerce for a store that powerfully blends content and commerce.